aivarsk/django-taskq/README.rst

 Call a Python script from the Unix crontab.
 Use Kubernetes CronJobs.

-Do that every minute and check conditions in the code: maybe instead of UTC clock you have to follow the business day calendar or multiple time zones.
+Do that every minute and check conditions in the code: maybe instead of the UTC clock you have to follow the business day calendar or multiple time zones.

 *Scaling workers:*

-Start multiple Docker containers, start multiple Kubernetes pods/scale deployment.
-Or use something like supervisord to start multiple processes.
+Start multiple Docker containers, and start multiple Kubernetes pods/scale deployment.
+Or use something like ``supervisord`` to start multiple processes.

 *Boosting performance:*

 Instead of executing thousands of tasks (function calls with specific arguments) consider recording thousands of events (domain-specific model) and executing a task once in a while that processes all available events in bulk.

-Or do not record any events, just schedule a task that queries models matching certain criteria and doing processing for all of them.
+Or do not record any events, just schedule a task that queries models matching certain criteria and does processing for all of them.